California Utilities Diversity Council

 The spirit of the CPUC's supplier diversity program is to foster new entrepreneurs and new opportunities beyond the status quo.

-The hearing was held all day on October 4, 2012 from 8:30 AM to 3:30 PM at the USC Bovard Auditorium.
+The hearing was held all day on October 9, 2012 at the USC Bovard Auditorium.

 See copy of the agenda.